uoelel/uoelel.github.io/content/courses.md

 description: "meh"
 ---

+LEL students can take the following research methods and statistics courses.

-## Statistics and Experimental Design
+- Statistics and Experimental Design

-## Introduction to Language Research
+- Introduction to Language Research

-## Research Methods in Developmental Linguistics
+- Research Methods in Developmental Linguistics

-## Sociolinguistic Research Design
+- Sociolinguistic Research Design